Atlas of Finland

 This appears to be a large-format atlas titled "Atlas of Finland," published by "The Geographical Society of Finland."
 The cover is a sturdy, bound board, suggesting it is a significant cartographic work.
 Atlases of this period are often compiled with meticulous detail, providing a snapshot of geographical, demographic, and economic conditions of a nation at a specific time.

-Finland has a rich history of cartography, with its 'Atlas of Finland' series being one of the world's oldest and most respected national atlases, first published in parts starting in 1899.
+Finland has a history of cartography, with its 'Atlas of Finland' series being one of the world's oldest and most respected national atlases, first published in parts starting in 1899.

 Genuine antiques with fewer examples on the market.
 Named makers, documented provenance, or early production examples.